defaultuser0-nerd/a-guide-on-getting-mods/README.md

 ## **Step 5: Launch Gorilla Tag with Mods**
 1. Open Steam or Quest PC and launch Gorilla Tag.
 2. The mods should now be active.
-Check for mod menus or visual changes to confirm they’re working.
 3. **Important:** Only use mods in modded lobbies unless it doesn't give an advantage.
 Cheat menus are also not allowed **anywhere.** Even if it's a modded or private.

 ---